mwilliamson/http-api-proxy/README.md

 ## Usage

 Any requests to the proxy must have the `Host` header set to the upstream host.
-Any requests to an upstream host that the proxy has not been configured for will return errors.
+Any requests to an upstream host that the proxy has not been configured for will return errors unless a default interval is set.

 To start a proxy: